Loading...

 sudo passwd expiringuser

-Step 3 : Enable password expiration (max age 30 days).
+Step 3 : Enable password expiration with max age.

 Command